 And we're used to some metals almost completely

 As for chromium and nickel, the main legs of stainless steel, together with copper, iron, zinc, etc., are among the elements biogenic, necessary for living organisms.
 In normal cooking (ie, if lukewarm or carbohydrate powder of grain size 400), the amount of chromium, nickel, and iron released from stainless steel dishes in the food will be small compared to the normal content of these metals in the meal ( Accominotti1998ccn ).
-In terms of chromium and iron content, food grade stainless steel could therefore even be beneficial to health ( Kuligowski1992ssc ).
+In terms of chromium and iron content, therefore, food grade stainless steel could be even beneficial ( Kuligowski1992ssc ).
 On the other hand, nickel, although important for plants, does not need to be healthy, and in stainless steel food we would like to enjoy it ( Kuligowski1992ssc ).

 Case of aluminum and iron

 The last two metals on the dishes I would like to devote to this answer are iron and aluminum.
-Both of these metals were in the form of free ions scarred from toxicity and even from CNS damage.
+Both of these metals were in the form of free ions doped from toxicity and even from CNS damage.
 Aluminum has already started an affair about the possibility that it could cause Alzheimer's disease many years ago.
 Iron has begun by degrading vitamin C in iron cans, and in addition, vitamin C reduces ferric ions (rust) to iron and increases iron absorption.
-Today, aluminum dishes are again considered completely harmless.
+Today, aluminum dishes are once again considered completely harmless.
 When there were reports that iron was to be neurotoxic, I had refused to pay attention to it, and the iron was still harmless.